LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 - 2 weeks for N.E.W.T.s matches (promotion/relegation between divisions)

 ### 2.2 Registration Timeline
+- Season 3 maintains the existing three-division structure from Season 2
-- Divisions will be created based on the number of teams registered.
+- Divisions will preserve their composition based on Season 2 final standings and N.E.W.T.s promotion/relegation results
-  - If the number of team registrations is less than 14, there shall be one division.
-  - If the number of team registrations is between 14 to 20, there shall be two divisions.
-  - If the number of team registrations is 21 or more, there shall be three divisions.
 - Team registration ends one week before season start
  - This time cannot be shortened to allow time for Captains' Council discussions
 - Each team needs:
  - A registered roster meeting all requirements in Section 4
  - Completed registration form with all required information
  - Additional requirements will be listed on registration forms

 ### 2.3 Minimum Requirements
 - The league will proceed if at least 5 teams register.
-- If fewer than 5 teams register for any division by the deadline:
+- If a division falls below 5 teams due to team departures:
   - A pre-season exhibition period will be held to attract more teams from free agents (maximum 1 week)
   - Staff may adjust division structure or game settings based on registration numbers
 - If a team drops out mid-season:
  - For divisions using round-robin season format:
   - All previous matches involving that team will be voided and removed from standings calculations
   - All future scheduled matches will be canceled
   - This ensures fairness if some teams have played the departing team while others have not
 - For divisions using Swiss system season format:
   - All previous matches involving that team will stand.
   - The disbanded team will be removed from future pairings.
   - This ensures teams which have won a previous match against a disbanded team are not penalized.
   - For teams paired with the disbanded team which have not completed their match yet, the team will be credited with a match win with a score of 0-0 as if they had played the team.

 ## 3. Division Structure

 ### 3.1 Division Types
-Season 2 will feature 1-3 divisions based on skill level.

 #### 3.1.1 World Cup Division
 - Top-tier competitive play
 - Previous season's highest performers